Country code – GI

 Interests – Interests are usually not taxable in Gibraltar, except for companies engaging in banking and money lending activities, and interests arising from an inter-company loan, which are taxed at standard rates.

-Royalties – Royalties are generally subject to corporate income tax.
+Royalties – Royalties are generally subject to corporate income tax, regardless of the source.

 Withholding Taxes – There are no withholding taxes in Gibraltar.